Confederate States Army: Opposition from Confederates

 As early as November 1864, some Confederates knew that the chance of securing victory against the U.S. was slim.
-Despite lacking foreign assistance and recognition and facing slim chances of victory against superior U.S. assets, Confederate newspapers such as the Georgian Atlanta Southern Confederacy continued to maintain their position and oppose the idea of armed black men in the Confederate Army, even as late in the war as January 1865.
+Despite lacking foreign assistance and recognition and facing slim chances of victory against superior U.S. resources, Confederate newspapers such as the Georgia Atlanta Southern Confederacy continued to maintain their position and oppose the idea of armed black men in the Confederate Army, even as late in the war as January 1865.
 They stated that it was incongruous with the Confederacy's goals and views regarding African Americans and slavery.
-The Georgian newspaper opined that using black men as soldiers would be an embarrassment to Confederates and their children, saying that although African Americans should be used for slave labor, they should not be used as armed soldiers, opining that:
+The Georgia newspaper opined that using black men as soldiers would be an embarrassment to Confederates and their children, saying that although African Americans should be used for slave labor, they should not be used as armed soldiers, opining that:

 Such an act on our part would be a stigma on the imperishable pages of history, of which all future generations of Southrons would be ashamed.
 These are some of the additional considerations which have suggested themselves to us.
 Let us put the negro to work, but not to fight.

 — Atlanta Southern Confederacy (January 20, 1865), Macon, Georgia.

-Prominent Confederates such as R. M. T. Hunter and Georgian Democrat Howell Cobb opposed arming slaves, saying that it was "suicidal" and would run contrary to the Confederacy's ideology.
+Prominent Confederates such as R. M. T. Hunter and Georgia Democrat Howell Cobb opposed arming slaves, saying that it was "suicidal" and would run contrary to the Confederacy's ideology.
 Opposing such a move, Cobb stated that African Americans were untrustworthy and innately lacked the qualities to make good soldiers, and that using them would cause many Confederates to quit the army.
-Cobb said using blacks as soldiers would be the end of the revolution, because "if slaves make good soldiers, our whole theory of slavery is wrong."
+Cobb said that using blacks as soldiers would be the end of the revolution, because "if slaves make good soldiers, our whole theory of slavery is wrong."

 The overwhelming support most Confederates had for maintaining black slavery was the primary cause of their strong opposition to using African Americans as armed soldiers.
 Former Confederate secretary of state Robert Toombs said "In my opinion, the worst calamity that could befall us would be to gain our independence by the valor of our slaves... instead of our own... " and complained using black troops would be "a surrender of the entire slavery question."
 Maintaining the institution of slavery was the primary goal of the Confederacy's existence, and thus, using their slaves as soldiers was incongruous with that goal.
 According to historian Paul D. Escott: